Kandal, Kep and Kompong Thom provinces, CAMBODIA

-This, compounded by an underdeveloped regional teacher workforce, makes it challenging to build a culture of learning.
-In those countries, children rarely leave school because they want to, but because schools do not understand or respond to individual needs, abilities and learning styles.
+These issues, compounded by an underdeveloped regional teacher workforce, make it challenging to build a culture of learning.
+In these countries, children rarely leave school because they want to, but because schools do not understand or respond to their individual needs, abilities and learning styles.
 Children with disabilities, ethnic minority groups, girls, and those living in poverty or remote areas are among the most affected.

 Launched in 2014 in Cambodia and recently in Vietnam and Laos, the platform LEARN has reached over 100,000 subscribers and over 113,000 followers on Facebook.
 In 2015, the Library won the Best Performance CSR at the Cambodia ICT Awards of Cambodia’s Ministry of Posts and Telecommunication, and has been endorsed by the Royal Government of Cambodia in the ASEAN ICT Awards.